 Customer experience is the only true differentiator in the consumer-led era.
-As consumers have so much information available at their fingertips to affect their buying decisions, control of brand perception has shifted from marketing teams to the customer and influencers.
-In order to remain competitive in this new era, businesses need to shift their focus from ‘what we do’ to ‘how we make you feel’.
+Consumers now have so much information available at their fingertips to affect their buying decisions.
+Control of brand perception has shifted from marketing teams to the customer and influencers.
+To remain competitive, businesses need to shift their focus from ‘what we do’ to ‘how we make you feel’.

-This requires a deep understanding of what customers need, and this customer focus must permeate the business to ensure that every department delivers work with the customer in mind.
+This requires a deep understanding of what customers need.
+This customer focus must permeate the business to ensure that every department delivers work with the customer in mind.

 CUSTOMER-CENTRICITY HAS TO BE PART OF YOUR DNA

 To deliver the best CX you have to embed customer-centricity throughout your business.
-It’s easy to tell customers that you’re a customer-centric company, but it’s no longer possible to hide behind an empty message.
+It’s easy to tell customers you’re a customer-centric company, but it’s no longer possible to hide behind an empty message.
 Prospective customers can quickly and easily find out the truth about how it is to do business with you from the vast sources of information available online.
-Whether it’s online reviews or asking like-minded communities, prospective customers are doing their research and will quickly see through a front of house proposition that isn’t matched in delivery.
+Whether it’s online reviews or asking like-minded communities, prospective customers are doing their research.
+They can now see through a front of house proposition that isn’t matched in delivery.

 HAPPY CLIENT, HAPPY BUSINESS